rubanp/politics-primer/notes/main-script.md

 `political-compass-simple`

-_Note: In a democracy, that there can be parties holding very different views, which is known as pluralism and is an important part of democracy.
-The above position in the graph of a democracy is just a general approximation of the result of these balanced viewpoints, and in reality full democracies exist all around this general position_
+\_Note: In a democracy, that there can be parties holding very different views, which is known as pluralism and is an important part of democracy.
+The above position in the graph of a democracy is primarily in comparison to the other political systems on the graph.

 ## Ideologies